QGEP/datamodel/.docker/README.md

 This sets up two different databases, that should be available via `127.0.0.1:5432` with user and password `postgres` :

-- *qgep_structure* : the structure using installation scripts
+- *qgep_build* : the structure using installation scripts
-- *qgep_data* : the demo data (produced through successive pum migrations of initial demo data)
+- *qgep_build_pum* : the demo data (produced through successive pum migrations of initial demo data)

 Reinitialization
 ----------------